CruxConnect/crux-docs/_product_supplier/create_sku.md

 : (object) The Item object contains the item_uuid; the item_uuid is the parent identifer for the sku_uuid.

 minimum_advertised_price
-: (number) The Minimum Advertised Price (MAP) is a price floor for advertisement on the SKU.
+: (decimal) The Minimum Advertised Price (MAP) is a price floor for advertisement on the SKU.
 You may not legally list the SKU for sale at a lower price.
+(2 decmial places)

 msrp
-: (number) The Manufacturer's Suggested Retail Price for the SKU.
+: (decimal) The Manufacturer's Suggested Retail Price for the SKU.
 This is only a suggestion.
 It is not a price floor nor is it a price ceiling.
+(2 decmial places)

 price_tiers
 : (array) The list of Price Tier objects on this SKU